10-Year Hurricane Track (2005-2015) Source: National Geographic

 - Monitor the National Hurricane Center web site; watch The Weather Channel television station

-- Have prescription drugs and blankets at hand
+- Keep prescription drugs and other medications handy

 - Place a bucket of water near toilet for flushing